jguhlin/minimap2-rs/minimappers2/README.md

 * aarch64: Unknown
 * neon: No (Open an issue)

+* Google Colab: No, not sure why though.

 # Performance
 Effort has been made to make this as performant as possible, but if you need more performance, please use minimap2 directly and import the results.